 With the Suregreen planter range discounted by 65% for Black Friday, you can jazz up your garden this winter without breaking the bank.
 All of our planters are frost-proof, UV stabilised and have a drainage hole at the bottom to prevent the soil from getting too waterlogged.
 They are made from fibre clay which is durable, yet lightweight.
-Browse our entire plant pot range here.
+Browse our planter pot range here.

 1. Bee-friendly winter plants